Hawaii’s paralegal profession may not be large (home to about 1,070 paralegal jobs), but there’s plenty to get excited about.

 There are two professional associations for paralegals in Hawaii: the Hawaii Paralegal Association and Hawaii Legal Support Professionals.

 The Hawaii Paralegal Association (HPA), based in Honolulu, was founded in 1978 to support the paralegal community with education, information and advocacy.
 It has developed working relationships with other professionals in the legal community and also works educate the general public about the role of the paralegal.
 The HPA offers membership to students and professional paralegals.
 It assists members in obtaining education, certification and continuing legal education (CLE).
-The HPA is affiliated with the NFPA.
+The HPA is affiliated with the NFPA and offers four levels of membership:

 The Hawaii Legal Support Professionals (HLSP) offers membership to paralegals, legal assistants and other legal paraprofessionals.
 It is affiliated with NALS and as such supports its members in becoming nationally certified through NALS’ Professional Paralegal (PP) exam.
 The HLSP works to increase the professional standing of legal paraprofessionals, provide networking opportunities to its members and offer educational seminars and CLEs.
 The HLSP is based in Honolulu.